ljr1981/foggler/README.md

 # Foggler
-A BDD Spec to Eiffel Class and Test Class Generator
+A BDD (Behavior Driven Dev) Spec to Eiffel Class and Test Class Generator

 ## Introduction
 Foggler has a single purpose: input BDD specification text files and then output raw Eiffel class code `{*_IMP}` in `*.e` files.